commonhaus/foundation/agreements/project-contribution/fiscal-sponsorship-agreement.md

 1. The Sponsor determines that the objectives of the Project can no longer reasonably be accomplished by the Sponsor;

-2. The Sponsor determines in its reasonable discretion that continued sponsorship of the Project is inconsistent with the Sponsor’s charitable purposes or tax-exempt status; or
+2. The Sponsor determines in its reasonable discretion that continued sponsorship of the Project is inconsistent with the Sponsor’s purposes or tax-exempt status; or

-3. The Sponsor determines in its reasonable discretion that another organization would better serve the Project’s charitable purposes as a fiscal sponsor.
+3. The Sponsor determines in its reasonable discretion that another organization would better serve the Project’s purposes as a fiscal sponsor.

 This Agreement may be terminated, with or without cause, by the Signatories at any time upon thirty (30) days’ written notice to the Sponsor.